 2. Resource level access, the API invoker may request and the CAPIF may grant the access for the given resource(s) (i.e., the object or component of the API on which the operations are acted upon as defined in clause 3.1 of 3GPP TS 23.222 [2]) of the service API.

-Editor's Note: The feature-level access (e.g., access to optional enhancements of the API functionality) is FFS
+3. Feature level access, the API invoker may request and the CAPIF may grant the access for the given features of the API functionality(ies).

-6.4.1.1 Impact to existing CAPIF procedures
+Editor's Note: Further stage 2 feature-level description is FFS.6.4.1.1 Impact to existing CAPIF procedures

 The CAPIF procedure in 3GPP TS 23.222 [2] can be enhanced (highlighted in bold italics) as follows.